lgbt-foundation/whitepaper/whitepaper.md

   * All images need to list the source and may have a caption
   * The team pages (team, advisor, partner) should be in a grid format, please grab images from linkedin.
 We should include linkedin and twitter links where applicable
   * Footnotes are to be on the page where they have been referenced and are to be numbered only.
 We use per-paragraph named footnotes like _int-1_ for convenience.
 At the end, the footnots should be numerical only.
+  * Please add an element to the footer of the layout that links to the exact version of the whitepaper on github, ideally as Version number and hash.
+We will use tags accordingly: e.g. Version 0.5 (834a4fe) with `834a4fe` being a link to github (https://github.com/lgbt-foundation/whitepaper/commit/834a4fecfbe4369f478134ae15f1a540cfa274b2)